Samuel Swinton Jacob: Early life and education

-Jacob was born in 1841 to Colonel William Jacob (of the Bombay Artillery and a member of a distinguished military family) and Jane Swinton, granddaughter of Captain Samuel Swinton RN, who was the inspiration for the story of The Scarlet Pimpernel.
+Jacob was born in 1841 to Colonel William Jacob (of the Bombay Artillery and a member of a distinguished military family) and Jane Swinton, granddaughter of Captain Samuel Swinton RN.
 He was educated at Cheam School and then at the East India Company Military College at Addiscombe where he was one of the last cohort of graduates in 1858 before the college was taken over by the government.

 Career

 Jacob was commissioned into the Bombay Artillery in 1858, qualifying five years later as a surveyor and engineer.
 After initial service with the Bombay Staff Corps in the Public Works Department, and a brief spell with the Aden Field Force in 1865–6, he was appointed in 1867 as chief engineer of the state of Jaipur in Rajasthan, India.
 He was to spend the remainder of his working life in this position until he retired at the age of 71.

 At the time he became chief engineer and took charge of the Public Works Department of Jaipur, it had only been in existence for seven years, having been founded in 1860.